google/prefab/docs/index.md

 The libs directory contains a subdirectory for every supported platform.
-The `<platform>` portion of the directory name identifies the family of the platform (for example, "android", "linux", or "windows") and more exact matching is performed in a platform-dependent manner.
+The `<platform>` portion of the directory name identifies the family of the platform (for example, "android", "gnulinux", or "windows") and more exact matching is performed in a platform-dependent manner.
 For example, Android libraries use an arbitrary identifier and read additional platform data such as ABI and minimum supported OS version from an abi.json file contained in the directory.